 For Europe, Africa, Central Asia, Southeast Asia, the European Commission's Photovoltaic Geographical Information System (PVGIS) is a good source.

-When you download PVGIS data, for now, the best format to use with SAM is the typical-year (TMY) in the EPW format.
+When you download PVGIS data, for now, the best format to use with SAM is the typical-year (TMY) in the EPW format: After setting the location, click the TMY tab and click the EPW button.
 To use this data in SAM, after downloading the EPW files to a folder on your computer, on the Location and Resource page, click the Add/remove weather file folders button to add the folder to the list SAM uses to build the solar resource library.
 The files will then appear in the library where you can select them.

 If you know of other data sources to add to this list, please contact us.